Corey A. Shank

 Dalton State College

-My research interests lie within both traditional and behavioral investments.
-My behavioral research focuses on causes of financial behavior such as core characteristics of individuals (like personality traits), peripheral physiological processes (such as hormonal activity), characteristics that affect mood (like weather), and attributes related to differences in risk taking (such as health) relate to financial decision making and performance.
-Additionally, my more traditional research topics focus on asset pricing and market efficiency.
+My primary research interests are in behavioral finance and experimental finance.
+I focus on determinants of financial behavior including core characteristics of individuals (like personality traits), peripheral physiological processes (such as hormonal activity), attributes related to differences in risk taking (such as health), and affective states (i.e. mood).
+Additionally I do research on market efficiency and empirical asset pricing.

 The Physiology of Investment Biases: The Role of Testosterone and Cortisol with John Nofsinger & Fernando Patterson